 top of page

-unpredictability, and fear.
-My life had become one of walking on eggshells, navigating instability, and protecting my children from realities too heavy for them to carry.
-Amid this relentless noise and demand, I discovered the necessity of carving out silence, softness, and spaces of peace.
-Painting became not just a creative act, but a lifeline—my way to process trauma, hold onto moments of beauty, and remind myself that quietness exists.
+This practice arose from living within an environment of constant loudness, unpredictability, and fear.
+Amid the noise and demand, I discovered the necessity of carving out silence, softness, and spaces of peace.
+Painting became not just a creative act, but a lifeline — my way to process trauma, hold onto moments of beauty, and remind myself that quietness exists.
+It became a place where I could breathe more fully, where time slowed down enough to notice subtle shifts in feeling and perception.
 I paint with the intention of creating a visual representation of healing: blurred memories of childhood places, floral still lifes that evoke home and impermanence, figures poised like timeless sculptures.
-The lake imagery recalls union with family, especially loved ones who have passed, and the timeless, feminine energy of my support system: mother, sister, friends, in threes.
-These figures embody softness, stillness, empathy, and strength,

 Ultimately, my paintings are my way of saying that the way out is within.
 That quiet, that place, that healing exists right now, and we can go there whenever we need.
+Through softness, through reflection, through the act of slowing down, we can reconnect with ourselves and with each other.
+The work becomes both an offering and a reminder — that even in the midst of noise, uncertainty, or change, there is always a space of stillness available to us.

 Interview with Katie Aiken Ritter